-The Department of Theatre Arts boasts three performance spaces: the Charity Randall Theatre and the Henry Heymann Theatre, both housed in the Foster Memorial, and the Richard E. Rauh Studio Theatre, located in the Cathedral of Learning.
+The Department of Theatre Arts boasts three performance spaces: the Charity Randall Theatre and the Henry Heymann Theatre, both housed in the Foster Memorial, and the Richard E. Rauh Studio Theatre, located in the Cathedral of Learning basement.
 All three provide state-of-the-art performance and technical experiences for Pitt students.

-Conceived and initiated by members of the city's venerable Tuesday Musical Club, the building was completed and dedicated in 1937.
+Conceived and initiated by members of the Tuesday Musical Club, the building was completed and dedicated in 1937.
 The Foster Hall Collection, the principal repository for materials pertaining to the ragtime composer, was founded by Indianapolis pharmaceutical giant Josiah Kirby Lilly and given to the University to be housed in the building.
-Dedicated in Lilly's honor were the Charles J. Connick stained-glass windows of Shakespeare and Beethoven in the lobby, as well as Lilly Court, the plaza behind the auditorium.

 Fred Kelly Lobby